flexdinesh/keystone-in-next/README.md

 # Keystone and Next.js in a single server

 - Keystone can be used within Next.js server environments without even starting the Keystone server using `getContext` API.
-- However since we don't start the Keystone server we won't have access to Keystone's Admin UI and authenticated GraphQL API.
+- However since we don't start the Keystone server we won't have access to Keystone's Admin UI.
-- If a list needs to be invoked via a network request from the browser, it needs to be manually wired to Next.js API routes using `context.query.{listname}` (refer to [/pages/api/user/findMany.ts](/pages/api/user/findMany.ts)).
+- If a list needs to be invoked via a network request from the browser, it can either be manually wired to Next.js API routes using `context.query.{listname}` (refer to [/pages/api/user/findMany.ts](/pages/api/user/findMany.ts)) or via a graphql requests (refer to [/pages/api/apollo-graphql.ts](/pages/api/apollo-graphql.ts)).

 ## Notes